Doctoral study at the Business School

 You will have the opportunity to challenge yourself like never before, be encouraged to indulge your curiosity, improve your critical understanding, increase your confidence, become an excellent communicator, and ultimately achieve a difficult goal.

 Here at the Business School you will become a member of a strong cohort of academics and senior students, dedicated to helping you develop as a researcher, professional and individual.
 The quality of the PhD programme is dictated not just by its outstanding scholarship, but also by its pastoral care of students who also enjoy social events, workshops, retreats and conferences.

 The PhD is directed by an appointed supervisor, cosupervisor and possibly an advisory committee.
 It can be completed within three to four years of full-time study or on a part-time basis.

 The degree provides a qualification for students wishing to pursue an academic or research career and is offered in all departments of the University of Auckland Business School.

 While many PhDs consist of a single thesis of up to 100,000 words, upon approval from the Board of Graduate Studies you may wish to include publications as part of your thesis.
 This option often allows for more practical and collaborative research, and may provide publication opportunities beyond the traditional PhD.

 For PhD candidates at the Business School, this work may comprise research papers and/or case studies for which you were lead author, accompanied by a contextual framework and concluding discussion.
 The range and focus of this material shall generally correspond with the introductory and concluding chapters of a thesis.

-You can also browse the Business School’s staff directory to find potential supervisors who research in your area of interest.
+Search for potential supervisors at the Business School who research in your area of interest.